googleprojectzero/Jackalope/README.md

 Jackalope can be used stand-alone, but is more powerful when used as a library, where users can plug in custom components that would replace the default behavior.
 By default, Jackalope ships with:
  - Binary instrumentation using TinyInst
- - A simple set of generic mutators
+ - A simple set of generic mutators for binary format as well as a [grammar-based mutation engine](https://github.com/googleprojectzero/Jackalope/blob/main/mutators/grammar/README.md)
  - Sample delivery via file or via shared memory

 Jackalope can be run in parallel